-As in his research, Clauset's talk will combine elements of mathematics, computer science, physics, and other disciplines.
+As in his research, Clauset's talk will combine elements of mathematics, computer science, political science, and other disciplines.

 Aaron Clauset '01 is an Assistant Professor in the Department of Computer Science and the BioFrontiers Institute at the University of Colorado Boulder, and External Faculty at the Santa Fe Institute, where he was also an Omidyar Fellow.
 He is an internationally recognized expert on network science and statistical modeling for complex systems.
 His work has appeared in prestigious scientific venues such as Nature, Science, PNAS, JACM, ICML, SIAM Review, and Physical Review Letters, and has been covered in the popular press by the Financial Times, the Wall Street Journal, The Economist, Discover Magazine, New Scientist, Wired, Miller-McCune, the Boston Globe, and The Guardian.